-A foreign cause is considered any object, animal or individual that does not participate in the game of the group (Marshal included).
+A foreign cause is considered any object, animal or individual that does not participate in the game (Marshal included).
 The wind is not considered a foreign cause.
 If a still ball is moved by a foreign cause, there is no penalty and the ball must be replaced by the owner player that must seek prior approval from the other players of the group.

-4-1-14.2 By the player or partner, their caddie or one of their team
+4-1-14.2 By a player or partner, their caddie or one of their team

-If one of the above during the normal play of a hole grabs or moves the ball, touches it intentionally, or causes movement of the ball, then the player falls into one penalty stroke.
-There is no penalty if a player accidentally causes the ball's movement under the following circumstances:
+If one of the above during the normal play of a hole intentionally grabs or moves the ball or causes movement of the ball, then the player falls into one penalty stroke.
+There is no penalty for a player of any other group accidentally moving a ball.
+There is no penalty if a player within the group accidentally causes the ball's movement under the following circumstances:

-- a) by looking for a lost ball

-- b) by marking a ball according to a rule
+- 1. by looking for a lost ball - 2. by marking a ball according to a rule

-- c) by placing or replacing
+- 3. by placing or replacing

-- d) by removing loose impediments
+- 4. by removing loose impediments

-- e) by removing movable obstructions
+- 5. by removing movable obstructions

-- f) by creating their stance
+- 6. by creating their stance